wp-plugins/wp-to-twitter/readme.txt

 Visit the [WP to Twitter translations page](http://translate.joedolson.com/projects/wp-to-twitter) to see how complete these are.

 Languages available (in order of completeness):
-Italian, French, Danish, Catalan, Dutch, Chinese, Portuguese, Japanese, Romanian, Estonian, Russian, German, Ukrainian, Lithuanian, Belarusian, Irish, Spanish, Turkish, Persian
+Italian, French, Danish, Catalan, Dutch, Portuguese, Chinese, Japanese, Romanian, Estonian, Spanish, German, Russian, Swedish, Irish, Ukrainian, Lithuanian, Belarusian, Turkish, Persian

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!